Introduction to Pickleball

 Pickleball is one of the fastest‑growing sports in the world because it’s simple to learn, easy on the body, and incredibly fun.
 Whether you’re brand new or leveling up your fundamentals, here’s the Coach Paddle breakdown of how the game actually works.

-Pickleball Beginner Guide: Court, Paddles, Net and Ball
+Pickleball Beginner Guide 2026: Court Layout, Paddles, Net, and Ball Explained

 Paddle